manojrpatil/jhipster_demo/README.md

 # jhipster_demo
-This project is created using jhipster code generation tool
+This project is created using jhipster code generation tool, version 4.x